kanieladenis/My_Data_Science_Notes/yil.md

-20220202 - Yesterday I: learned about regular expressions and how to search, findall, split strings 20220203 - Yesterday I: learned about web scraping and pulling elements form html 20220204 - Yesterday I: learne about preping text data from web scraping
+20220202 - Yesterday I: learned about regular expressions and how to search, findall, split strings 20220203 - Yesterday I: learned about web scraping and pulling elements form html 20220204 - Yesterday I: learne about preping text data from web scraping 20220207 - Yesterday I: learned about explorating NLP data by using  value counts dataframe of the most used words.
+I also used word cloud, bigrams, and sentiment.